 The Library runs regular training events on RefWorks and related topics for the Graduate School, and Subject Liaison Librarians may also deliver training within Schools by arrangement.
 If you are a member of staff who would like to arrange bespoke training for researchers or within a programme, please get in touch with your Subject Liaison Librarian.

-For bookable events, full details of dates, times and locations are available in the Graduate School’s Skills Training and Development programme.
+For bookable events, full details of dates, times and locations are available in the Graduate School’s Skills Training and Development programme and for undergraduates in the LibSmart events calendar.
 If you find a session you would like to attend, book it online.

 - Email firstname.lastname@example.org to request the group code for Brunel University